One-Point Feedback for Composite Optimization with Applications to Distributed and Federated Learning: Introduction

 The function $f$ is "bad", while the function $g$ is "good".
 The question arises how to minimize $\Psi_0$ from \eqref{problem_orig}.
-The easiest option is to add the gradient $g$ and the "gradient" $f$ (from \eqref{grad_f}) and make step along it.
-In this approach, there are no problems when $g$ is just a Tikhonov regularizer, but if we look at problems \eqref{centr} and \eqref{decentr}, to compute the gradient of $g$ we need to make communication, while to calculate the "gradient" $f$ we do not need it.
+The easiest option is to add the gradient of $g$ and the "gradient" of $f$ (from \eqref{grad_f}) and make step along it.
+In this approach, there are no problems when $g$ is just a Tikhonov regularizer, but if we look at the problems \eqref{centr} and \eqref{decentr}, to compute the gradient of $g$ we need to make communication, while to calculate the "gradient" of $f$ we do not need it.
 But communications are the bottleneck of distributed algorithms, they require significantly more time than local computations.
 Therefore, one wants to reduce the number of communications and to calculate the gradient $g$ as rarely as possible.

-This brings us to the goal of this paper: to come up with an algorithm that solves the composite optimization problem for one part of which we have a one-point zero order oracle, and for the other -- a gradient.
-At the same time, we want to call this gradient as rarely as possible.
+This brings us to the goal of this paper: to come up with an algorithm that solves the composite optimization problem for one part of which we have a one-point zero-order oracle, and for the other -- a gradient.
+At the same time, \abcd{we want to make calls to the gradient as rarely as possible.}